 For one, it has a lot of blood flowing through it.
 This makes it easier for the various hormones that trigger the breakdown of stored fat to get to the fat cells in the first place.
 It also helps transport fat away from the fat cell so that it can be burned off elsewhere.

 And, with the right type of diet and exercise program, you can get rid of visceral fat relatively quickly.

 How to Lose Visceral Fat

-To lose visceral fat, you don’t need to cut out sugar, trans fats, saturated fat, alcohol, carbohydrate, or whatever else the food police say is bad for you this week.
+To get rid of visceral fat, you don’t need to cut out sugar, trans fats, saturated fat, alcohol, carbohydrate, or whatever else the food police say is bad for you this week.

 Nor do you need to do endless hours of aerobic exercise, be it HIIT or steady-state cardio.

 In fact, as I explain in a moment, you don’t need to do any cardio at all.

 The only thing you need to lose visceral fat is a calorie deficit.